AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. After entering a command, a user should be able to see a visible response message within 1 second
+5. Should return search results for a network size of up to 100,000 within 1 second

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Network**: Group of individuals connected through professional or personal relationships
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Meeting**: Any interaction (past or upcoming) between the user and the contact